 Helping you win Maintenance and Facilities Management Tenders

 Property and infrastructure owners understand the importance of maintenance and facilities management.
 Maintenance and facilities management, as well as taxes, are often their largest expenses.
-They generally adopt formal procurement processes by releasing an RFP, RFT or ROI for maintenance services.
-These contract opportunities are alwyas highly competitive.
+They generally adopt formal procurement processes by releasing an RFP, RFT or ROI for maintenance services and facilities management services such as cleaning, plumbing, electrical maintenance and roof maintenance.
+These contract opportunities are almost always highly competitive with many local and national facilities management companies submitting bids and tenders.

 It is important to differentiate your service from your competitors in order to secure contracts.
 Companies generally need to look at the opportunity from the viewpoint of the buyer, and ensure you make your service or product offering fit with their needs.
 Not the other way around.